wagtail/wagtail/docs/getting_started/tutorial.md

 You probably want your blog posts to have authors, which is an essential feature of blogs.
 The way to go about this is to have a fixed list, managed by the site owner through a separate area of the [admin interface](https://guide.wagtail.org/en-latest/concepts/wagtail-interfaces/#admin-interface).

 First, define an `Author` model.
 This model isn't a page in its own right.
 You have to define it as a standard Django `models.Model` rather than inheriting from `Page`.
-Wagtail introduces the concept of **Snippets** for reusable pieces of content, but they don't exist as part of the page tree themselves.
-You can manage **Snippets** through the [admin interface](https://guide.wagtail.org/en-latest/concepts/wagtail-interfaces/#admin-interface).
-You can register a model as a **Snippet** by adding the `@register_snippet` decorator.
+Wagtail introduces the concept of **Snippets** for reusable pieces of content which don't exist as part of the page tree themselves.
+You can manage snippets through the [admin interface](https://guide.wagtail.org/en-latest/concepts/wagtail-interfaces/#admin-interface).
+You can register a model as a snippet by adding the `@register_snippet` decorator.
 Also, you can use all the fields types that you've used so far on pages on snippets too.

 To create Authors and give each author an author image as well as a name, add the following to `blog/models.py`: